GSto/digital-garden/notes/engineering management reading.md

 and Ship Work that Matters* (available [free online](https://basecamp.com/shapeup))

 ## Finished
+* Peter Block, *Flawless Consulting: A Guide to Getting Your Expertise Used*
+* Various, *Crucial Conversations: Tools for Talking When Stakes are High*
 * Angela Duckworth, *Grit: The Power of Passion and Perseverance*
 * Patrick M. Lencioni, *The Five Dysfunctions of a Team: A Leadership Fable*
 * Cal Newport, *Deep Work: Rules for Focused Success in a Distracted World*